verko8i/uwazi/docs/Manage-settings-and-configurations.md

+# Manage settings and configurations
-# Edit your account information
+## Edit your account information

 Under **Settings**, you can edit your account information.

-## To change your email address or password within Uwazi
+### To change your email address or password within Uwazi

 1. Click on the gear icon in the top right corner of the site